scaredfinger/dietizme/libs/domain/shopping-cart/README.md

 # Shopping Cart Domain Module

-Core domain model and business logic for the shopping cart functionality in the DietizMe application.
+Core domain model and business logic for the shopping cart functionality in the Otiuming application.
 This module handles the creation, management, and validation of shopping carts and their items.

 ## Features